 If you're in the real estate business, you can add an MLS search to your site using some custom code.

 Note: To add MLS search to your site, you should be a member of an IDX service.
-Some IDX services include Diverse Solutions, IDXBroker, Displet, and rewIDX.
+Some IDX services include Diverse Solutions, IDXBroker, and Displet.

 The solution in this guide includes using a Code Block to add advanced code.
 This is a Premium feature available in the current Website Business plan and higher:

 - Available in: All Business and Commerce plans